Penn State receives over 100,000 first-year student applications, so what can you do to ensure your application is as competitive as possible?

 Applicants are evaluated on a modified rolling admissions schedule.
 Additionally, some academic programs have limited enrollment and specific application dates.
 The deadline for first-year, domestic students to apply Early Action is November 1.
-For those students choosing not to apply Early Action and for all domestic students, we recommend submission of a complete application, including all required materials, prior to the priority application date of November 30.
+For those students choosing not to apply Early Action and for all domestic students, we recommend submission of a complete application, including all required materials, by December 1.

-Those students who submit a complete application, including a Self-Reported Academic Record (SRAR) and test scores, by November 30 will have the best chance of admission to their first choice campus and/or major and will receive an admission decision no later than January 31.* Applying after November 30, while acceptable, may limit your campus and major choices.
+Those students who submit a complete application, including a Self-Reported Academic Record (SRAR), by November 1 will have the best chance of admission to their first-choice campus and/or major and will receive an admission decision no later than December 24.
+Applying after November 1, while acceptable, may limit your campus and major choices.

-While you can apply after November 30 for most programs, the following programs require the receipt of a complete application by November 30:
+The following programs require the receipt of a complete application by specific dates:

 Students are most competitive for their intended campus and/or major if they follow the schedule outlined above.
 But many of our campuses, with the exception of University Park, accept applications throughout the spring and summer and notify applicants of their admission on a rolling basis.
 Contact your campus of interest to inquire about applying.